 December 2007 – Present, New York, NY

-Principal of a high-end interactive design consultancy specializing in business analysis, user experience design, service design, and the goal-oriented development of mobile and social apps.
-Building relationships with a wide range of clients, from direct work with Fortune 500’s, to vendor work through ad agencies, and bootstrapping with small start-ups.
+Principal of a high-end interactive design consultancy advising clients in research, business analysis, user research, experience design, service design, and the goal-oriented engineering of apps and ecosystems.
+Building relationships with a wide range of clients, from direct work with Fortune 500’s, to vendor work for larger tech firms and ad agencies, and bootstrapping with small start-ups and cultural institutions.

 Co-Founder/Director of Product, Esprsso Inc.